access-watch/access-watch/docs/tutorials/elasticsearch_input.md

 ### Configure Access Watch

-We will configure a new input polling data from Elasticsearch.
+We will configure a new input, polling data from Elasticsearch.

 Edit <strong>config/input.js</strong> and start with the following.